FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 The tree visualization shows the inheritance structure contained in the base_classes file.

-This is a structure in development, for suggestions and contributes please refere to the issues opened in this repo.
+This is a structure under development, for suggestions and contributes please refer to the issues opened in this repo.
 ## About this repo:

-This is a collection of example schemes that include several kinds of experiment.
+It is a collection of example schemas that include several kinds of experiment.

-The schemes here implemented are compliant to the NOMAD data structure: the hierarchy is composed by Sections, Subsections and Quantities (data fields).
+The schemas here implemented adapt to the NOMAD data structure: the hierarchy is composed by Sections, Subsections and Quantities (data fields).

 The users can follow the info in this repo to build their own schema for their experiment :thumbsup:.